curlsli/webpack-book/docs/en/techniques/04_testing.md

 };
 ```

-T> If you want to emit the reports to specific directories below `dir`, set `subdir` per each report.
+> If you want to emit the reports to specific directories below `dir`, set `subdir` per each report.

 If you execute karma now (`npm run test:karma`), you should see a new directory below *build* containing coverage reports.
 The HTML report can be examined through the browser.